Deep Reinforcement Learning Based Joint Downlink Beamforming and RIS Configuration in RIS-aided MU-MISO Systems Under Hardware Impairments and Imperfect CSI: The Deep Reinforcement Learning Framework

 \subsection{Construction of the Environment}

-In RL, environments are usually distinguished into \textit{episodic} and \textit{non-episodic} tasks.
-An episode can terminate when a terminal condition is met, e.g., the fall of a walking humanoid or reaching a pre-specified number of time steps.
-Non-episodic (continuing) tasks, in contrast, do not have a certain ending point, and the agent roams the environment on an infinite horizon.
-Since the \ac{BS} performs beamforming and configures \ac{RIS} elements continuously, it is evident that this is a continuing task by nature.
-While it is possible to specify a set of terminal conditions such as a sum rate threshold or a maximum number of steps as in \cite{91}, it might introduce bias and mislead the learning agents \cite{sutton_book}.
-Therefore, we adopt the continuing task framework to develop our approach.
+RL distinguishes environments into \emph{episodic} and \emph{non-episodic} tasks.
+An episode ends when a terminal condition is met.
+In contrast, non-episodic (continuing) tasks have no specific endpoint.
+In our case, the task is considered continuing because the \ac{BS} continuously performs beamforming and configures \ac{RIS} elements.
+Terminal conditions can be set, as in \cite{91}, but they might introduce bias and mislead the learning agents \cite{sutton_book}.
+Therefore, we adopt a continuing task framework in developing our approach.